Ethernal-Tech/blade-apex-bridge/docs/json-rpc-api-endpoints/json-rpc-eth.md

 Object - The filter options:

-* fromBlock: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block
+* fromBlock: QUANTITY|TAG - (optional, default: "latest") integer block number, or "latest" for the last mined block
-* toBlock: QUANTITY|TAG - (optional, default: "latest") Integer block number, or "latest" for the last mined block
+* toBlock: QUANTITY|TAG - (optional, default: "latest") integer block number, or "latest" for the last mined block
-* address: DATA|Array, 20 Bytes - (optional) Contract address or a list of addresses from which logs should originate.
+* address: DATA|Array, 20 Bytes - (optional) contract address or a list of addresses from which logs should originate.
-* topics: Array of DATA - (optional) Array of 32 Bytes DATA topics.
+* topics: Array of DATA - (optional) array of 32 Bytes DATA topics.
 Topics are order-dependent.
 Each topic can also be an array of DATA with “or” options.
-* blockhash: DATA, 32 Bytes - (optional) With the addition of EIP-234, blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
+* blockhash: DATA, 32 Bytes - (optional) with the addition of EIP-234, blockHash will be a new filter option which restricts the logs returned to the single block with the 32-byte hash blockHash.
 Using blockHash is equivalent to fromBlock = toBlock = the block number with hash blockHash.
 If blockHash is present in the filter criteria, then neither fromBlock nor toBlock is allowed.

 #### Returns